GPUOpen-Drivers/llpc/docs/DdnPartialPipelineCompile.md

-    bool                  enableVarPtr;            ///< Whether to enable "VariablePointer" capability bool                  useSubgroupSize;         ///< Whether gl_SubgroupSize is used bool                  useHelpInvocation;       ///< Whether fragment shader has helper-invocation for subgroup bool                  useSpecConstant;         ///< Whether specializaton constant is used bool                  keepUnusedFunctions;     ///< Whether to keep unused function };
+    bool                  enableVarPtr;            ///< Whether to enable "VariablePointer" capability bool                  useSubgroupSize;         ///< Whether gl_SubgroupSize is used bool                  useHelpInvocation;       ///< Whether fragment shader has helper-invocation for subgroup bool                  useSpecConstant;         ///< Whether specialization constant is used bool                  keepUnusedFunctions;     ///< Whether to keep unused function };